-I know you studied Art in Boston.
-Tell me a bit about your education.
+As an art teacher, I love sharing my knowledge with the students.
+And I love that the purpose behind teaching is to help others grow.
+The teacher is rewarded with the student's success.
 I completed my Master’s in Teaching and Learning in 2016.
-Back in 2006, I earned a BFA in Animation from Massachusetts College of Art & Design, and afterward went on to teach art at private schools, churches, early education centers, and workshops and the like.
+Back in 2006, I earned a BFA in Animation from Massachusetts College of Art & Design and afterward went on to teach art at private schools, churches, early education centers, and workshops, and the like.

 And your fave movie?
 Pride and Prejudice with Kira Knightly.

-Strongest Childhood memory?
+Strongest childhood memory?
 I Got cancer just before my 9th birthday.
-It was a four year battle.
+It was a four-year battle.
 My dad was a musician, and he left shortly after I relapsed.
 However, my Mom took great care of me and my sisters…So I had a difficult childhood.
 My passion for art developed shortly after being diagnosed with Leukemia as a little girl.
 My therapist used expressive drawing to help me cope through treatments.
 You know, I’ve never stopped drawing and painting since.